echgo/echgo/README.md

         "zendesk"
     ],
     "headline": "Nice headline",
-    "message": "This is a test message."
+    "message": "This is a test message from a json file."
 }
 ```